Who We Are

 Once contractors are bonded they may apply for an excavation and encroachment permit to work within the City right of way.
 Working without a permit can result in penalties in the amount of triple the total permit fees for a first offense and quadruple the amount for the second offense.

-Permit applications, drawings, and traffic control plans are submitted to Capital Projects, 1 E. First Street, 8th Floor, where they are reviewed and approved.
-Once they are approved, contractors obtain their permit at 450 Sinclair.
+Permit applications, drawings, and traffic control plans are submitted to Capital Projects at City Hall, 1 E. First Street, 8th Floor, where they are reviewed and approved.
+Once they are approved, contractors obtain their permit at 1 E. First Street, 2nd Floor.
 Approval time for most standard applications is approximately three business days.

 A Special Assessment District (SAD) is an arrangement between property owners and the City of Reno to help fund infrastructure improvements and benefit the adjacent property owners.

 SADs are created for the City's Neighborhood Street Rehabilitation projects as well as the Regional Transportation Commission's (RTC) arterial and collector street rehabilitation projects.
 SADs are typically created for street projects.
 Sometimes SADs are created by petition for commercial or industrial development opportunities or where participants desire to bring their infrastructure up to City standards so they can be accepted and maintained by the City.

 For more information please visit the Special Assessment District web page or call (775) 334-3332.